 ||Past Enrollment Probability: Not Available

 Laboratory notebook, discussion, written exam and lab practicum, and research project.

 |Additional Requirements and/or Comments: |

+An additional mandatory 4th hour will be scheduled on Tuesday afternoon at a time convenient to enrolled students.
 The time in the laboratory and outside readings are estimated to take approximately 8-10 hours/week.
-Because of the project-oriented nature of the course, students will be expected to return to the lab at various times during the week to complete experiments.
+Because of the project-oriented nature of the course, students will be expected to return to the lab at various times during the week to complete experiments..